Onshore Containerised AWES-100

 How much ground space do I need to install a Kitepower system?

-The Kitepower Falcon requires an operational ground space area of 300 meters (radius) around the ground station.
-Obstacles’ height within the operational envelope of a Kitepower system is constrained to 1m for every 10m of distance from the GS.
+The Kitepower system may require a ground space area of 300 metres (radius) around the ground station where ground access needs to be controlled.
+The actual operational area required for launch and landing is around 50 metres (full or half radius).
+Obstacles’ height within the operational envelope of a Kitepower system is constrained to 1m for every 10 m of distance from the GS.

 What permits are required to operate a Kitepower system?

 Every Kitepower system's deployment must be regulated and authorised by local authorities which guarantee safe and monitored flight operations.
-The system will be certified as a specific drone that is valid for the EU but can be easily used as a baseline for the rest of the world.
-Depending on the desired area of deployment, different permits (building, environmental etc.) might be required in order to operate a Kitepower system depending on local regulations.
-Also there the baseline from the Dutch regulations can be used as it is quite stringent.
+The system has been permitted as a specific drone that is valid for the EU.
+Depending on the desired area of deployment, different permits (building, environmental etc.) might be required in order to operate a Kitepower system.

 Can the system operate in every weather condition?

 The system can operate with rain, hail or snow.
-Thunderstorms represent the only weather condition that would require to stop and land the system.
-To protect the kite and cables against sudden wind gusts in otherwise normal weather conditions, a torque limiter is used to reduce the cable tension.
+Thunderstorms represent the only weather condition that would require to land the system.
+The system can operate in temperatures between -10 and +40 degrees Celsius.

-Kitepower has a no-wind flight path mode that allows keeping the kite in the air even under low wind conditions, no energy is being produced during this phase.
-This principle is known for decades in paragliding and is called step towing.
+Kitepower has a no-wind flight path mode that allows keeping the kite in the air even under low wind conditions for a limited period of time.
+No energy is being produced during this phase.
+This principle, called step towing, is derived from paragliding techniques.

 Can the system operate at night?